alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-09-02-ruling-on-takfir.md

 As for cursing a particular individual like the one who sinned from amongst the Muslims, then that which is correct is that it is impermissible, because the Prophet ﷺ said to ‘Umar in the incident when he said to Nu’ayman as is found in Sahih Al-Bukhari: **“May Allah disgrace you, how many times have you been bought out?”
 So the Prophet ﷺ said: "Do not aid the Satan upon your brother"**.

-So the like of the takfir on a particular individual who commits what would necessitate kufr due to it – then Imam Ash-Shafi’i (may Allah Ta'ala have mercy o nhim) said concerning Hafs Al-Fard: **“He is a kafir due to the fact that he says: the Qur’an is created”**.
+So the like of the takfir on a particular individual who commits what would necessitate kufr due to it – then Imam Ash-Shafi’i (may Allah Ta'ala have mercy on him) said concerning Hafs Al-Fard: **“He is a kafir due to the fact that he says: the Qur’an is created”**.